methylDragon/momobot/docs/electronics.md

 ## Electronics

-Powers the controlling system, including the lidar, VESC, Teensy, laptop , router as well as two solid state relays Two solid state relays were used
+It powers the controlling system, including the lidar, VESC, Teensy, laptop , router as well as two solid state relays Two solid state relays were used.

 ### 2.1 Electronic BOM <a name="2.1"></a>
 [go to top](#top)